FAQ - Pet Dental Care

 • Reduced life expectancy

-Dental care is not optional - it's essential to your pet's overall health.
+Dental care isn't optional—it's essential to your pet's overall health.

 Will my pet lose teeth during the procedure?